-The paper is organized as follows: section 2 introduces the study site and its characteristics.
-Section 3 describes the model with an emphasis on the friction laws and bedload formula.
+The paper is organised as follows: Sect.
+2 introduces the study site and its characteristics.
+Section 3 describes the model with an emphasis on the friction laws and bedload equation.
 Section 4 presents the methodology to implement the hydromorphological model on the LDG area as well as the performance evaluation.
-The results are detailed and analyzed in section 5, with special attention to the sensitivity of the simulated behaviour with respect to the friction laws and the bedload formula.
-The main findings are summarized in section 7.
+The results are detailed and analysed in Sect.
+5, with special attention to the sensitivity of the simulated behaviour with respect to the friction laws and the bedload equation.
+The main findings are summarised in Sect.
+7.